 The family remained Irish/English until some Germans began marrying into the family.
 The son of William Gill that migrated to the New World was the first.
 William Gill (1740 – 1814) served during the American Revolutionary War, survived and married a German immigrant named Regina Catherine Stahl.
 Regina’s influence along with many additional German’s marrying into the family later down the line, is where I most likely get a chunk of my German ancestry.
-Both my paternal grandparents (my grandmother being a Ballard) identified as German due to this.
+Both my paternal grandparents (my grandmother being a Ballard) identified as German.

-The Gill family lived and moved around Pennsylvania for many years, pushed west by those already settled there, farming the land until George Elias Gill’s father Harrison moved the family to Wood County Ohio.
+The Gill family lived in Pennsylvania for many years, pushed west by those already settled there, farming the land until George Elias Gill’s (pictured above) father Harrison moved the family to Wood County Ohio.
 The Gill family lived just west of Bowling Green setting up their own ‘hamlet’ called Gill’s Corner or Gilltown, on West Poe Road between Ridge Line road and Liberty Highway.
 George Elias is my 3rd great-grandfather, and he is in the picture above with his 2nd wife Ida.
 His son Clyde married the girl next door, Carrie Wright, whose father Elmer owned the 40 acres of land east of the Gill’s 37 acres.
 George Elias Gill is buried in the Plain Township Cemetery, Wood County near Bowling Green, Ohio.
 Clyde, his son Dale, and his grandson James (my grandfather) are buried in the Milton Township Cemetery, Wood County near Custar, Ohio.
 I’ve already told my wife that regardless of where we have lived that I should be buried with my ancestors.

 Harrison’s father Jacob and his wife Susannah are buried in Zion Cemetery in PA.